51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### Metadata

-It is recommended that implementors illustrate the retrieval of Evidence keys, Properties, components and profiles from the on-premise, and Properties and Evidence keys for cloud.
+It is RECOMMENDED that implementors illustrate the retrieval of Evidence keys, Properties, components and profiles from the on-premise, and Properties and Evidence keys for cloud.